How To Pick a Faucet Water Filter?

 - Attach the adapter – Most faucet water filters come in with an adapter that connects both the tip of the faucet and the water filter.
 It is best to install this first before installing the rest of the water filter.

-Clean and activate your faucet water filter – Last step is to activate your water filter.
+Clean and activate your faucet filter – The last step is to activate your water filter.
 This can be done by flushing water for a minimum of 10 minutes to remove any debris.
 Once it is done, the faucet water filter installation is complete and you may use it as you please

 Will faucet water filters fit on any faucet?